znck/znck.dev/src/blog/articles/2019-awesomeconf/readme.md

 It was unconventional, far from regular conferences.
 We reached out to a few companies.
 Swapnil could lock-in a deal with [Meesho](https://meesho.com), and we got a fantastic hotel venue.

-We’re targeting to have 30 people and had all arrangements.
-But, we didn’t realize it’s impossible to have 30 sessions.
+We were targeting to have 30 people and had all arrangements.
+But, we didn’t realize it would be impossible to have 30 sessions.
 In fact, we could not accommodate more than 15 talks.

 We decided to go with 15 talks.
 For other 15 available seats, we decided to allow +1 with every speaker.